 - Development of the northern site will encourage uplift in investment in surrounding industrial estates in Medway.
-Investment in these sites will prevent the buildings falling into disrepair and will as a result safeguard jobs which already exist in Medway. - Creation of 400 additional indirect jobs as a result of the development of the northern site, for example, jobs supplying or servicing the companies on the site, plus 200 construction jobs during the buildout of the Park - Through the creation of an Innovation Park focussing on scientific and engineering industries it will be possible, due to available employment offer in highly skilled industries, for Medway to retain a higher number of graduates from the local universities. - Creation of additional jobs within the private sector will reduce the reliance of Medway's economy on the public sector.
+Investment in these sites will prevent the buildings falling into disrepair and will as a result safeguard jobs which already exist in Medway. - Through the creation of an Innovation Park focussing on scientific and engineering industries it will be possible, due to available employment offer in highly skilled industries, for Medway to retain a higher number of graduates from the local universities. - Creation of additional jobs within the private sector will reduce the reliance of Medway's economy on the public sector.
 In 2013, the public sector represented 23% of local employment; significantly higher than the South East region as a whole.
-Development of this site will provide private sector job opportunities in high value sectors which are comparatively less well represented in Medway. - Contribute to the development of the Thames Gateway by complementing accelerated delivery of growth in jobs.
+Development of this site will provide private sector job opportunities in high value sectors which are comparatively less well represented in Medway. - IPM will contribute towards the development of the Thames Gateway through accelerated delivery of growth in jobs.